 - Previous Board Member of FS-ISAC and Wall Street Technology Association.

-Jim Routh is the Chief Security Officer and leads the Global Security function for Aetna.
-He is the Chair of the NH-ISAC Board.
-He serves as a member of the Advisory Board of the ClearSky Security Fund.
-He was formerly the Global Head of Application & Mobile Security for JPMorgan Chase.
+Jim Routh is the Chief Security Officer and leads the Global Security function for MassMutual.
+He serves as a member of the Advisory Board of Cyberstarts, the ClearSky Security Fund, Armis Security, Gurucul and Rain Capital.
+Jim formerly led let the Global Security function for Aetna and was Chair of the NH-ISAC Board.
+He also served as the Global Head of Application & Mobile Security for JPMorgan Chase.
 Prior to that he was the CISO for KPMG, DTCC, and American Express.

 Jim is the winner of the 2017 Evanta Breakaway Leaders Award, 2016 Security Alliance Award for Innovation, 2016 ISE Luminary Leadership Award, the Northeast and the 2014 North American Information Security Executive of the Year for Healthcare, and the 2009 BITS Leadership Award, sponsored by the financial industry in collaboration with NIST and the Department of Treasury.